Trail and a treat: Outdoor combos in Wellington

 With a sleek, sophisticated interior filled with tunnels and vaulted brick archways, Willis Lane has a touch of New York subway chic.
 It’s designed to be both convenient and a destination in its own right.
 With mini golf, 10-pin bowling, and arcade games it hums with life throughout the day and night.
 Licensed bars, restaurants, and quality fast food options complement the entertainment.
 Visit for coffee, lunch with workmates, evening drink, or games night.

 Your tastebuds will be sated with flavours from Malaysia, Mexico, Japan, Italy, Vietnam, China, and plenty more.
 You could begin by visiting Churly’s By Behemoth.
 The small-batch brewer has a great selection of beers on offer, supported by a hearty menu.
 From charcuterie and small plates to classic big burgers.
+For more comfort food Downlow Burgers is an indulgent stop-off.
+Sink your teeth into one of the gourmet dogs or burgers.
+The thick shakes live up to their name, too.

 If it’s some fun you want, then Willis Lane is unrivalled.
 There are games a plenty on offer.
 Holey Moley is a mini golf course and bar that turns traditional putt-putt into a multi-sensory labyrinth of unique holes.
 Sink a putt and take a picture in a Van Gogh painting, or around King Kong, or on The Flintstones car.